 How do I become a member?

-Use our contact form to get in touch, and mention that you’d like to join as a corporate member.
+Contact the foundation through our contact form and mention that you'd like become a corporate member.
+Include the following information:

 The Django Software Foundation has variable levels for corporate membership: